The National Urdd Eisteddfod is one of the largest youth festivals in Europe and it's coming to Denbighshire in May 2022.

 I don't live in Wales.
 Am I still able to compete in the Urdd Eisteddfod?

 Yes.
-The regional Eisteddfod for members living outside Wales will be held in London on Saturday, March 21 2020.
+The regional Eisteddfod for members living outside Wales will be held in London (Date to be confirmed).
 All Art, Design and Technology pieces will be collected there and taken to the Urdd Eisteddfod office in Glan-Llyn.

 Will my work go straight to the National Eisteddfod to be adjudicated?